bbfox0703/GSpots/README.md

 # How to use

-- Download the precompiled release, or build in x64-release.
+- Download the precompiled release, or build in x64-release with Multi-Byte Character Set.
 - Drag and drop the games executable onto GSpots.exe

 ### This will not work on EVERY Unreal Engine game...